Edge Hill’s academic expertise has been harnessed to create a dynamic recovery framework to help SMEs through the Covid-19 crisis.

 The result is a free-to-use SME Dynamic Recovery Framework created to help businesses find their path to recovery through practical tools and support, which is already helping businesses by supporting them as they react to immediate situations and assisting them as they put in place short and medium-term recovery plans.

-The framework will be introduced by Professor Bolton during a free webinar on Wednesday 29 April at 10.30am, in partnership with East Lancashire Chamber of Commerce; to take part register here.
+The framework will be introduced by Professor Bolton during a free webinar on Wednesday 29 April at 10.30am, in partnership with East Lancashire Chamber of Commerce.
+Event Closed.

 Several upcoming Crisis Recovery Sessions, designed to continue helping businesses across Lancashire and the Liverpool City Region to build recovery strategies, will also be highlighted.